91bytes/adonis-vite/readme.md

 AdonisJS ships with webpack encore to manage your frontend assets.
 This package provides a way to use Vite instead.

+_Note: the API may change between minor versions until we reach 1.0._

 ## Installation and usage

 If you are creating a new project, choose **false** or **N** when you are asked if you want to configure webpack encore for compiling frontend assets.